-Climbing stairs, walking, rising from a chair and other daily activities may be difficult if you have pain along the outside of your thigh.
+Climbing stairs, walking, standing up from a chair and other daily activities may be difficult if you have pain along the outside of your thigh.
 The cause of the pain is sometimes obvious, such as when you pull a muscle during a sports activity or workout.
-However, your pain can also be caused by less obvious conditions, such as a pinched nerve or bursitis.
+However, your pain can also be caused by less obvious conditions, such as a pinched nerve.
 Seek medical attention for an accurate diagnosis and appropriate treatment if you have outer thigh pain.

 Bursae are fluid-filled sacs located in various high-friction areas of your body, such as where muscle tendons slide over one another or a bone.
 These small sacs reduce friction and provide cushioning at many body sites, including the area over your outer hip where your thigh bone and pelvis meet.
 Inflammation of this sac, or hip bursitis, typically causes pain in the upper, outer thigh where your thigh bone protrudes.
-Hip bursitis typically causes sharp pain if the area is touched, and certain activities -- such as climbing stairs and standing from a seated position -- are usually quite painful.
+You will likely experience sharp pain if the area is touched, and certain activities -- such as climbing stairs and standing from a seated position -- are usually quite painful.
 Common treatments your doctor may recommend include activity modification, physical therapy and a steroid injection to reduce inflammation of the bursa.

 Spinal Nerve Compression

 Nerves exit your spine to provide sensation to skin and power muscles throughout your body.
-Nerves known as L4 and L5 exit the lumbar spine in your lower back, supplying movement and sensory signals to your outer thigh.
+Nerves known as L4 and L5 exit the lumbar spine in your lower back, supplying your outer thigh.
 Compression of or damage to these nerves can cause pain in the area, which may vary depending on the position of your back.
 You may also experience tingling or numbness in your thigh.
 Spinal nerve compression sometimes leads to muscle weakness.
-Compression of the L4 and L5 nerves can limit your ability to raise your big toe, bend your foot downward, or rotate your foot outward.
+Compression of the L4 and L5 nerves can limit your ability to raise your big toe, bend your foot downward or rotate your foot outward.
 Treatment for this condition depends on the cause and severity of the nerve damage.